genomicsclass/book/pages/confidence_intervals.md

 ## [1] 22.41381 24.28819
 ```

-Which covers $\mu_X$ or `mean(chowPopulation)`.
+Which covers $$\mu_X$$ or `mean(chowPopulation)`.
 However, we can take another sample and we might not be as lucky.
-In fact the theory tells us that we will cover $\mu_X$ 95% of the time.
+In fact the theory tells us that we will cover $$\mu_X$$ 95% of the time.
 Because we have access to the population data we can confirm this by taking several new samples:

 ```r